Communal Narcissism: Meaning, Signs And How To Spot It

 • Prosocial Façade: Their public acts of benevolence may overshadow the necessary, everyday work.

-• Manipulative Behavior: They might use hypocritical behavior to shape how the group is seen by outsiders, even if their private actions suggest otherwise.
+• Manipulative Behavior: They may engage in hypocritical behavior to influence how the group is perceived by outsiders, despite their private actions indicating otherwise.

 • Power Dynamics: Their need for moral superiority can create unhealthy competition, where the focus shifts from genuine community service to personal recognition.